BIPN145/BIPN145.github.io/_sources/LabManual/Earthworm.md

 ---

 ### VI.
-Design your own experiment ★
+Design your own experiment to test the impact of temperature on MGF conduction velocity

-What do you want to know about conduction velocity?
-You have the following options for your experiment:
-- Does conduction velocity depend on temperature?
-- What if you (gently) stretch the worm?

-**Propose your experiment here, and call over an instructor when you're ready.**
+For this final part, you will design your own experiment to test the impact of temperature on conduction velocity.
+We will provide ice and a thermometer, but the rest is up to you!
+If you are performing this experiment on a separate worm, be sure to measure the threshold for the MGF as described above.

+Work with your group to determine a protocol for running your experiment — you’ll need to include this in the Methods section of your lab report.
+Think about what someone needs to know in order to replicate this experiment exactly as you did.

 We will test the effect of ______________________________ on ______________________________.

-We will do this by:
+We will do this by...

 #### Conduct your experiment